 - Preheat oven to 375°F.

-- In a large bowl, whisk together the melted butter, brown sugar, granulated sugar, eggs, and vanilla extract until smooth.
-Add in the yogurt, orange juice, and orange zest and mix until fully combined.
+- In a large bowl, whisk together the melted butter, brown sugar, granulated sugar, and orange zest until fully combined and smooth.

 - In a separate bowl, whisk together the flour, almond flour, cinnamon, baking powder, baking soda, and salt.